 For more information on how to clean your AC Condensate Drain Line, check out our blog: How to Clean Your AC Condensate Drain Line With Vinegar

-AC Maintenance Helps Prevent Water Leaks
+AC Maintenance Helps Prevent Water Leaks, Contact A+ Air Conditioning for Preventative HVAC Maintenance

-Instead of coming home to an inconvenient surprise of water leaking everywhere, schedule a preventive maintenance visit with A Plus Air Conditioning and Refrigeration!
-In addition to making sure your drain line is clear, we’ll inspect each part of your air conditioner to make sure everything’s running smoothly and is properly tuned.
-Give us a call or schedule an appointment online today!
+In addition to making sure your drain line is clear, we’ll inspect each part of your air conditioner to make sure everything is running smoothly and is properly tuned.
+Call (352) 374-4988 or schedule an appointment online today!